reedstonefood/splendor_game/README.md

 ## Installation

-Not yet ready for use - still in development.
+    gem install splendor_game

 ## Usage

-There is a simple CLI you can use.
+There is a simple CLI you can use, which requires [Highline](https://github.com/JEG2/highline).
 Simply run the following in irb or put in a .rb file and run it.

 ```ruby
 require 'splendor_game'
 SplendorGame::CLI.new
 ```

 Or, hook this up to any front end you might desire to use.
+If you do this, I'd be interested in knowing the details.

 ## Contributing